E-detectors: a nonparametric framework for sequential change detection: Abstract

 \section{Abstract}

-Sequential changepoint detection is a classical problem with a variety of applications.
+Sequential change detection is a classical problem with a variety of applications.
 However, the majority of prior work has been parametric, for example, focusing on exponential families.
-We develop a fundamentally new and general framework for changepoint detection when the pre- and post-change distributions are nonparametrically specified (and thus composite).
+We develop a fundamentally new and general framework for sequential change detection when the pre- and post-change distributions are nonparametrically specified (and thus composite).
 Our procedures come with clean, nonasymptotic bounds on the average run length (frequency of false alarms).
 In certain nonparametric cases (like sub-Gaussian or sub-exponential), we also provide near-optimal bounds on the detection delay following a changepoint.
 The primary technical tool that we introduce is called an \emph{e-detector}, which is composed of sums of e-processes---a fundamental generalization of nonnegative supermartingales---that are started at consecutive times.
 We first introduce simple Shiryaev-Roberts and CUSUM-style e-detectors, and then show how to design their mixtures in order to achieve both statistical and computational efficiency.
-We demonstrate their efficacy in detecting changes in the mean of a bounded random variable without any i.i.d.\ assumptions, with an application to tracking the performance of a sports team over multiple seasons.
+Our e-detector framework can be instantiated to recover classical likelihood-based procedures for parametric problems, as well as yielding the first change detection method for many nonparametric problems.
+As a running example, we tackle the problem of detecting changes in the mean of a bounded random variable without i.i.d.\ assumptions, with an application to tracking the performance of a basketball team over multiple seasons.